 Companies, regulators, and consumers all benefit from an objective method of assuring ML systems.

-Three core principles empower an effective MLA function and responsible use of ML.
+Three core pillars empower an effective MLA function and responsible use of ML.

 MLA requires clear understanding and documentation of the considerations, goals, and risks evaluated during the lifecycle of an ML application.